Pat Cummins: IPL career

 Cummins made his Indian Premier League debut in IPL 2014, the 2014 edition of the tournament, playing for Kolkata Knight Riders, to whom he returned for IPL 2015.
 He was not involved in IPL 2016 and played for Delhi Daredevils in IPL 2017.
 He was absent from IPL 2018 and IPL 2019.

 In the IPL 2020 auction Cummins was bought back by Knight Riders for ₹15.5 crore, making him one of the most expensive overseas players in IPL auction history.
 He stayed with Knight Riders for IPL 2021 and played for them again in IPL 2022 after taking a huge pay cut by selling for ₹7.25 crore.
 In an interview, Cummins said he is 'absolutely pumped' to return to Knight Riders.

 Cummins played in 37 IPL matches from 2014 to 2021, taking 38 wickets.
 In IPL 2021 he played in seven matches and took nine wickets, also scoring 93 runs.
 In April 2022, Cummins tied the record for fastest half-century in the Indian Premier league in IPL 2022, scoring 50 runs in 14 balls against the Mumbai Indians, which was broken the next year by Yashasvi Jaiswal, who took one ball fewer.

 Cummins opted out of IPL 2023, stating that he wanted to focus on his commitments with the national team, including the Ashes series and the ODI World Cup.

 Cummins appeared in the 2024 IPL auction, and was bought by the Sunrisers Hyderabad for ₹20.5 crore, making him the second-most-expensive player in IPL history after his teammate Mitchell Starc who was bought by the Kolkata Knight Riders for ₹24.75 crore in the same auction.
 On 4 March 2024, it was announced that Cummins would be leading SRH as the captain.
 Sunrisers finished the league stage at 2nd position on points table with 8 wins in 14 matches played.
 The team ultimately finished the tournament as runners-up after losing in final against Kolkata Knight Riders.
+Cummins came back to play for SRH in 2025 but had a poor season, winning 6 matches and losing 8 out of their 14 matches.